Ceramics in Cosmetic Dentistry

 The latest generation of dental ceramics has given a tremendous boost to cosmetic dentistry.
 When fabricated with great care, these materials are extremely natural looking and can transform your appearance.
 They are also biocompatible, allowing healthy gum tissue to grow alongside the crown or dental bridge.

-Dr. Levy and Dr. Gatha are cosmetic dentists who combines years of training, sound dental science and technical mastery in this field.
+Dr. Levy and Dr. Kotkin are cosmetic dentists who combines years of training, sound dental science and technical mastery in this field.
 The office is equipped with the latest, proven technology.
 His expertise and artistry enables him to comfortably make a difference in peoples’ lives.
 By listening to your concerns and careful planning, he is able to provide exquisite results that both look and feel natural.

 Drs.
-Levy and Gatha take a health-focused, holistic approach to dental treatment and in choosing the materials he uses to restore teeth.
+Levy and Kotkin take a health-focused, holistic approach to dental treatment and in choosing the materials he uses to restore teeth.
 Because of this whole body philosophy of treatment, he stresses the use of biocompatible materials.
 Please check our Holistic Dentistry page for more information on our health-focused services.

 Let’s discuss the types of biocompatible cosmetic dentistry materials.

 Porcelain has been used for many years and is still one of the most popular cosmetic dental materials.
 Porcelain has physical qualities that enable it to be superbly esthetic.
 It is still commonly used for very natural appearing porcelain veneers.

 Porcelain fused to metal crowns have been the standard for 40 years.
 This is what people have usually referred to as “porcelain crowns”.
 They are strong and can be made to blend well with one’s natural teeth.

 However, because there is only a thin layer of porcelain overlaying the metal, esthetics can sometimes be compromised.
 They are also prone to leaving an unsightly thin black line along the gumline.